-Contact Centres are diverse and highly complex organisations made up of many functions but fundamentally they are all the same – they are part of an organisation in which incoming and outgoing communications from both new and existing customers are handled by teams of contact centre agents.
+Contact Centres or call centres are diverse and highly complex organisations made up of many functions but fundamentally they are all the same – they are part of an organisation in which incoming and outgoing communications from both new and existing customers are handled by teams of contact centre agents.

 A simple way of explaining the make-up of an organisation, such as a contact centre is the commonly used term, ‘People, Process and Technology’